Our Farm

 Sun Exposure

-Our vineyard is primarily north-east facing, wrapping around the northern and easter edges of the mountain.
-This exposure allows for excellent soft early morning sun while the valley is still fogged in and limited late afternoon sun when it is at its most intense.
+Our vineyard is primarily north-east facing, wrapping around the northern and eastern edges of the mountain.
+This exposure allows for excellent soft early morning sun while the valley is still fogged in, and limited late afternoon sun when it is at its most intense.
 Spring Mountain, in general, ranges from 3100 to 4800 growing degree days per year.

 A yellow thermometer icon on a white background.